ClaytonWatkins/1600Summer/README.md

 GitKraken = Local software for file managment and interfacing?

 "unstaged" = locally saved only
-"staged" = ready to sync with server
+"staged" = preparing to build placeholders on the service with local file names "Commit Changes to X files" = actually building placeholders on the server